phuongvu0804/fiverr-app/README.md

 The following sources have been used for reference purposes.

--   Airbnb: as the UX/UI inspiration
+-   Fiverr: as the UX/UI inspiration
     -   https://www.fiverr.com/
--   CyberSoft: as the API provider